cryptogogue/vol-node-cpp/docs/mining-node-setup-guide.md

 ./ops/build.sh
 ```

-During the build, you may see some red warning messages.
-Make note of these, but realize they are not immediate cause for concern.
+This will take a long time.
+You may see some red warning messages; they are not immediate cause for concern.

 Once the build is done, you should see a message indicating that image was sucsessfully tagged.

 You can get a list of Docker images on your system by typing:

 ```
 docker image ls